9/12/25

 1. Review the syllabus and handout CPE; raise any questions in our next class.

 The first chapter we will read from the text -- once we are prepared to do so -- will be chapter 24, "What is Art?"
 (Tolstoy).
-Please acquire copies of the text/chapters asap.

 In the interim, let's read and discuss Alexander Nehamas' "An Essay on Beauty and Judgment":

-Assignment #1: Defining Philosophy, handout CPE, syllabus
+Assignment #1: Defininitions, handout CPE, syllabus

 Things to do: